 Ingress Limit Check the box to enable the Ingress Limit feature.

-Ingress Frame Specify the ingress frame type to be limited.
+Ingress Frame Type Specify the ingress frame type to be limited.
 It is All Frames by default.
-Type All Frames: The ingress rate of all frames is limited.
-Broadcast : The ingress rate of broadcast frames is limited.
+All Frames: The ingress rate of all frames is limited.
+Broadcast: The ingress rate of broadcast frames is limited.
+Broadcast and Multicast : The ingress rate of broadcast and multicast frames is limited.
 Ingress Rate (Mbps) Specify the limit rate for the ingress packets.
 Egress Limit Check the box to enable Egress Limit feature.
 Egress Rate (Mbps) Specify the limit rate for the egress packets.